-Institutional Research provides assistance to the various educational components of MD Anderson for the purpose of assessing the effectiveness of programs as they relate to faculty, staff, students, patients and our community.
+The Office of Institutional Research provides assistance to the various educational components of MD Anderson for the purpose of assessing the effectiveness of programs as they relate to faculty, staff, students, patients and our community.

 Our office is responsible for coordination of the institutional academic accreditation documentation required by our accrediting agency, the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
-The staff also assists with assessment for other academic accreditations including the Accreditation Council for Graduate Medical Education (ACGME).

-The central mission of Institutional Research is the collection, organization, maintenance and analysis of internal and external data sources to support institutional management, operations, decision-making and assessment functions.
+The central mission of the Office of Institutional Research is the collection, organization, maintenance and analysis of internal and external data sources to support institutional management, operations, decision-making and assessment functions.
 Included in this mission is the development of study and survey instruments, collection of the data obtained from the studies and surveys and analysis of this data to facilitate the effectiveness of institutional resources.

-In particular, the department will:
+In particular, our office will:

 - develop and maintain comprehensive data and information systems required for institutional study, management, planning and assessment